 8. Use TopCashback

-If you haven’t heard of, or used, TopCashback then I am about to save you so much money!
+If you haven’t heard of or used TopCashback, then I am about to save you so much money!
 In a concept that sounds too good to be true, TopCashback allows you to make money from shopping online.
-Whether you’re booking hotels, flights, a phone, train tickets, clothes or anything else you can buy online, you can earn cashback from your purchase by using this site.
+Whether booking hotels, flights, a phone, train tickets, clothes or anything else you can buy online, you can earn cashback from your purchase using this site.

 Sign up to TopCashback, search for the site you want to shop on, and it will tell you if you can get cashback from shopping there along with how much.
 Click through to the site from TopCashback and it will track your purchase and pay your cashback through your TopCashback account.
 It’s incredibly simple, and although you may not get a huge amount of money back it really does add up.
 Bookmark it and before you spend any money online, check if they are on TopCashback.